 This national park is a large protected wilderness area (950 square km) located in northern Cape Breton.
 It is bordered on the east side by the Atlantic Ocean and the west side by the Gulf of St. Lawrence.
 The ocean views are outstanding!!

-The world-famous Cabot Trail goes through the park and the vistas that you see will bring you to your knees!
+The world-famous Cabot Trail goes through the park and the vistas that you will see will bring you to your knees!

 I really like the wide range of hiking trails, look-offs, beach locations, camping options and interpretive programs in the park.
 You can easily spend a week exploring.
 There is something for everyone.

-This is one of the best places in Nova Scotia to view wildlife and to feel the ocean spray on your skin!
+The Cape Breton Highlands National Park is one of the best places in Nova Scotia to view wildlife and to feel the ocean spray on your skin!